The Biology Program

 341 – General Genetics (4)

-Prerequisite: BIOL 121, 122 or BIOL 125, 126; and CHEM 111, 112.
+Prerequisite: BIOL 132 or 126 and CHEM 112 (C- or better in each course).
 Structure, function, and transmission of genetic material using examples from viruses, bacteria, and eukaryotic organisms.
 Application of these principles to human inheritance.
 Laboratory.

 363 – Environmental Physiology (4)